Zhikai Chi, M.D., Ph.D.

 Dr. Chi’s current research interests include clinicopathological, immunohistochemical, and molecular characterization of gastrointestinal, pancreatic, and liver neoplasm as well as inflammatory diseases.
 He also actively engages in collaborative research projects with basic scientists interested in gastrointestinal and pancreatic diseases.
-Dr. Chi currently serves as co-investigators for multiple NIH funded studies and always looks forward to more collaborating opportunities both inside and outside the campus.
+Dr. Chi currently serves as co-investigators for multiple NIH funded studies and always looks forward to more collaborating opportunities.

 - Other Post Graduate Training

 - Medical School

 - Peking Union Medical College (2003)